-- The student is admitted directly to the Ph.D. program. - The student is approved to go on for a Ph.D., with the requirement of completing a M.S. first. - The student is approved conditionally to continue directly for a Ph.D., with the option of asking the student to stop with a M.S. if there is no satisfactory improvement by the preliminary examination. - The student is directed to stop with a M.S. degree.
+- The student is admitted directly to the Ph.D. program. - The student is conditionally approved to continue in the Ph.D. program, with the requirement of demonstrating satisfactory PhD-level performance and completing an M.S. thesis and defense. - The student is directed to pursue a terminal M.S. degree (no option of reapplying).